anhaidgroup/sparkly/doc/install-single-machine-linux.md

 ## How to Install Sparkly on a Linux Machine

 The following step-by-step guide describes how to install Sparkly on a single machine running Linux Ubuntu 22.04 (with x86 architecture), Python 3.10, g++ compiler, Java Temurin JDK 17, and PyLucene 9.4.1.
-You can adapt this guide for other similar configurations.
+You can adapt this guide for other similar configurations using Linux on x86 architecture.

 ### Step 1: Installing Python 3

-You need to start by installing Python 3 (if not already).
+Start by installing Python 3 (if not already).
 You can find instructions here:
 [https://wiki.python.org/moin/BeginnersGuide/Download](https://wiki.python.org/moin/BeginnersGuide/Download)

 We recommend installing Python 3.10 if possible, as we have tested Sparkly extensively with Python 3.10.